Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

-Silver recyclers specialize in collecting precious metals in order to recycle them.
-There are online silver recyclers as well as in-person companies that recycle precious metals.
+Silver recyclers specialize in collecting precious metals to recycle them.
+There are online silver recyclers and in-person companies that recycle precious metals.

 As with pawn shops, you might be offered a lower price for your flatware than what you’d be offered at a place such as CashforSilverUSA.

-However, if you choose a local silver recycler, you can get your cash on the spot.
+However, you can get your cash on the spot if you choose a local silver recycler.
 Do an internet search for “silver recyclers near me” to find a location near you.

 How Do I Determine What Kind of Silver I Have?

-There are several different kinds of silver flatware, from sterling silver items to coin silver and more.
-Silver value depends on the type, and some types are more valuable than others.
+There are several kinds of silver flatware, from sterling silver items to coin silver.
+Silver value depends on the type; some types are more valuable than others.
 Here are some tips to help determine what kind of flatware you have.